Using fhir.resources for Python ETL

 def batch_validate_and_dump(chunk: list[dict]) -> list[str]:

-"""Validate chunk and serialize to NDJSON for downstream sinks."""
+"""Validate a chunk and serialize survivors to NDJSON lines."""

 for res in chunk: